Continuous track: Patent history

 A long line of patents disputes who was the "originator" of continuous tracks.
 There were a number of designs that attempted to achieve a track laying mechanism, although these designs do not generally resemble modern tracked vehicles.

+In 1858 Warren P. Miller of Marysville, California demonstrated a steam-powered tractor, for which U.S. Patent No. 23,853 was issued on May 3, 1859 (for a locomotive-machine for propelling plows).

 In 1877 Russian inventor Fyodor Abramovich Blinov created a horse-drawn tracked vehicle called "wagon moved on endless rails", which received a patent the next year.
 In 1881–1888 he created a steam-powered caterpillar-tractor.
 This self-propelled crawler was successfully tested and showed at a farmers' exhibition in 1896.

 According to Scientific American, Charles Dinsmoor of Warren, Pennsylvania invented a "vehicle" on endless tracks, patented as No. 351,749 on November 2, 1886.
 The article gives a detailed description of the endless tracks.

-Alvin O. Lombard of Waterville, Maine was issued a patent in 1901 for the Lombard Steam Log Hauler that resembles a regular railroad steam locomotive with sled steerage on front and crawlers in rear for hauling logs in the Northeastern United States and Canada.
-The haulers allowed pulp to be taken to rivers in the winter.
-Prior to then, horses could be used only until snow depths made hauling impossible.
+Alvin O. Lombard of Waterville, Maine was issued Patent No. 674,737 in 1901 for the Lombard Steam Log Hauler that resembles a regular railroad steam locomotive with sled steerage on front and crawlers in rear for dragging logs in the Northeastern United States and Canada.
+The haulers enabled timber transport when winter snow depths precluded use of draft horses.
 Lombard began commercial production which lasted until around 1917 when focus switched entirely to gasoline powered machines.
 A gasoline-powered hauler is on display at the Maine State Museum in Augusta, Maine.

 After Lombard began operations, Hornsby in England manufactured at least two full length "track steer" machines, and their patent was later purchased by Holt in 1913, allowing Holt to claim to be the "inventor" of the crawler tractor.
 Since the "tank" was a British concept it is more likely that the Hornsby, which had been built and unsuccessfully pitched to their military, was the inspiration.

 In a patent dispute involving rival crawler builder Best, testimony was brought in from people including Lombard, that Holt had inspected a Lombard log hauler shipped out to a western state by people who would later build the Phoenix log hauler in Eau Claire, Wisconsin, under license from Lombard.
-The Phoenix Centipeed typically had a fancier wood cab, steering wheel tipped forward at a 45 degree angle and vertical instead of horizontal cylinders.
+The Phoenix Centipede typically had a fancier wood cab, steering wheel tipped forward at a 45 degree angle and vertical instead of horizontal cylinders.